61l65x/striimu-archived/README.md

 # Docker Media Server Setup

+**Important**: Configure a VPN before proceeding.

+> :warning: **Secure Your Connection**: Ensure you have a VPN configured for secure access.
+Use an existing VPN, set it up to connect through the WireGuard container, or create your own for free on Oracle Cloud.
+Guide for creating the VCN and VPN, [tutorial on YouTube](https://www.youtube.com/watch?v=wV61_bcABek).

+> :bulb: **Real Debrid as an Option**: For enhanced streaming, consider integrating Real Debrid to access high-speed downloads and private streams.
+Real Debrid can complement a VPN for improved privacy—ideal for those who prioritize security.
 <img src="assets/docker.webp" alt="Docker" width="325" align="right">

 ### Overview

-**Important**: Configure a VPN before proceeding.
-Check my other project for configuring your own!

-This Docker Compose file sets up a media server with Jellyfin, Nginx, qBittorrent, Radarr, and Sonarr.
+This Docker Compose file sets up a media server with Jellyfin, Nginx, qBittorrent, Radarr, and Sonarr, Wireguard, stremio and lots of other awesome technologies !

 ### Inter-Container Communication